Skip to content

 )

-2. impute_nan is a boolean flag that determines whether NaN values within the column should be sampled.
+The parameter impute_nan is a boolean flag that determines whether NaN values within the column should be sampled.
 When set to True, NaN values are imputed, ensuring that the synthetic data does not include any NaN values.
-For instance, to avoid sampling NaN values in the age column:
+For instance, to avoid sampling NaN values in the price column:

 from aindo.rdml.synth import ColumnPreproc, TabularPreproc